South Africa women's national under-20 soccer team

-The South Africa women's national under-20 soccer team (Basetsana), is a youth football (soccer) team, which represents South Africa and is controlled by the South African Football Association, the governing body for football in South Africa.
+The South Africa women's national under-20 soccer team, nicknamed Basetsana, represents South Africa in international under-17 women's soccer.
+It is controlled by the South African Football Association, the governing body for football in South Africa.
 The team's main objective is to qualify and play at the FIFA U-20 Women's World Cup and develop players for the main national team Banyana Banyana.

 History

 The South Africa women's national under-19 team were runners up twice for the African U-19 Women's Championship in 2002 and 2004.

 The team competed in the women's tournament at the 2019 African Games held in Rabat, Morocco.

 They won the AUSC Region 5 Games title in 2016 and defended it in 2018.

 COSAFA Women's Under-20 Championship

 In 2019, they finished in third place at the inaugural COSAFA U-20 Women's Championship.

 In 2024 and 2025, they finished as runners-up to Zambia.